Choquet-Bruhat/scalable_backtesting_mela/README.md

  ## SET UP DOCKER CONTAINERS

-After cloning the repository, change directory to the project folder and spin up the docker-compose file to run the web app on a cocker container together with kafka, airflow and spark all together.
+After cloning the repository, change directory to the project folder and spin up the docker-compose file to run the web app on a docker container together with kafka, airflow and spark all together.

  * docker-compose -f docker-compose.yml up -d